PrintNode/PrintNode-PHP/examples/example1/README.md

 This example shows how to submit a remote printjob from your PHP application to a remote computer.

 ## Prerequisites
-You must install dependencies, write your credentials and download example PDF before start using this example:
+You must install dependencies, add your PrintNode credentials and download example PDF before start using this example:

 ```bash
 composer install